 Taken in the New Forest, Hampshire, UK.

 Low Key Moose PortraitI've always like moose, and I think their strange proportions lend themselves very well to photography.

 Ever since I encountered moose in the wild, in Canada, I've been keen to try a close-up, which I didn't have the nerve for in the wild.
 So I took this opportunity to take this low-key portrait photo with the safety of a fence between us.

 Fine Art Nature Photography, Captive Subject, UK.

 Bengal Tiger - YawnPortrait of a yawning Bengal Tiger, in black & white.

-I do love the colour of tigers, but I think this is more effective in monochrome, on the black background.
+I do love the colour of tigers, but I think this is more effective in monochrome, presented in low-key on the black background.

 Black & White Nature Photography, captive, UK.